Signposts

 Blood served as a springboard to other sections of the AT, and I hiked

 stretches both north and south of Neels.
-Trips went through Hogpen Gap and
+Our trips went through Hogpen Gap

-Unicoi Gap, and we partied amidst the Germanic kitsch of Helen.
-Four or five
+and Unicoi Gap, and we partied amidst the Germanic kitsch of Helen.
+Four or

-times a year a group of us would use a multi-car shuttle and leave a car at
+five times a year a group of us would use a multi-car shuttle and leave a

 Mountain from Woody Gap to Neels Gap, a joy of a walk almost a dozen miles